-- The practice is open from 8:30am to 6:30pm Monday to Friday. - In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available on the same day for people that needed them.
+- The practice is open between 8:00am to 6:30pm Monday to Friday.Appointments are available from 8:00am to 6:30pm. - In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available on the same day for people that needed them.